Nubaeon/empirica_chat/PITCH_FOR_ANTHROPIC_SKILLS_TEAM.md

 **Example:** "I'm 80% confident I can review this security code" - but what does that really mean?
 Where did that number come from?
 Was it accurate after the review?

+### 2. Cross-Session Continuity
+**Every new conversation starts from zero.**

+The reality:
+- ❌ User re-explains context (5,000 tokens)
+- ❌ AI re-investigates (3,000 tokens)
+- ❌ Total: 8,000 tokens of duplicate work
+- ❌ No learning accumulation across sessions

+**Example:** Day 1: "I learned the API uses REST."
+Day 2 (new chat): "Tell me about the API again..."
+Start over.

 ---

 ## The Solution

-**Empirica:** A framework that makes knowledge assessment explicit, measurable, and improves over time.
+**Empirica:** A framework that makes knowledge assessment explicit, measurable, **and persistent across sessions.**

 ### How It Works